ut-ras/RobotathonESP32/docs/_sections/_guide-game-overview/game-desc.md

 ### Wall Challenge
 Your robot must navigate through the maze while carrying a ping pong ball and avoid running into the walls.
 If your robot gets stuck you may manually reset your robot to the beginning of the maze section.
 One side of the field could have a maze with more turns than the other.
-In the player’s choice rounds, it’s best if the team with the better wall sensor opts to that side.

 {: .highlight}
 TODO: add image of map